Stocks Retreat As Traders Eye More Rate Hikes - UrduPoint

 While China's central bank has cut borrowing costs, there has been very little by way of policy detail from officials.

-The yen was stuck around 143 per dollar, a level not seen since November, while it was wallowing at 15-year lows against the euro, as the Bank of Japan refuses to lift rates.
+The yen was down to 143 per dollar in Asian trading, a level not seen since November, while it wallowed at 15-year lows against the euro, as the Bank of Japan refuses to lift rates.

 While Japanese inflation remains at multi-decade highs, the BoJ says it is down to temporary factors.